Digital Administration

 • Prof. Toomas Hendrik Ilves is the former President of Estonia, a major supporter of the master's programme in Digital Administration (MDA), and a lecturer of the course "Looking Forward: Digital Future of Government."

-• Dr Kristjan Vassil is the Vice Rector for Research at the University of Tartu and a lecturer in the course "Digitalising Government Business Processes."
+• Dr Kristjan Vassil is the Associate Professor of Technology Research and a lecturer in the course "Digitalising Government Business Processes."

 • Dr Mihkel Solvak is the Manager of the Centre of IT Impact Studies, an Associate Professor of Technology Research, and a lecturer in the course "Integration of Digital Services with Life-events."